Quansight/Quansight-website/apps/consulting/posts/building-a-panel-pipeline.md

 <base target="_blank" />

-Over a number of recent posts, we have given some examples of [how to build dashboards][qs panel dashboard post] using [Panel][panel site] and [how to integrate widgets from Panel and ipywidgets][qs panel & ipywidgets post] into the same Panel app.
-These have all been _one-stage_ examples, but you can actually use Panel to build a
+Over a number of recent posts, we have given some examples of <a href="/post/quick-dashboarding-with-panel" target="_self">how to build dashboards</a> using [Panel][panel site] and <a href="/post/working-across-panel-and-ipywidgets-ecosystems" target="_self">how to integrate widgets from Panel and ipywidgets</a> into the same Panel app.
-[_pipeline_ of stages][panel user guide: pipelines] with information carried over from one stage to the next.
+These have all been _one-stage_ examples, but you can actually use Panel to build a [_pipeline_ of stages][panel user guide: pipelines] with information carried over from one stage to the next.
 You can think of these stages as different pages on a website.

 In this post, we present an example of a simple pipeline using Panel to illustrate how easy it is to put in place.